Paid Family Leave: Is New York Leading the Way?

 Home care workers and nursing assistants provide critical services to older adults and people with disabilities across the country, allowing them to carry out daily activities and to live safely and with dignity in their homes and communities.
 However, direct care workers are often unable to take time off work to care for their own families.
 For many, the prospect of taking an unpaid leave of absence presents significant risks of financial hardship due to lost wages and/or termination from their jobs.

-As of 2019, New York’s direct care workforce earns the state’s $15 hourly minimum wage and has the option for paid leave insurance coverage through the new state plan.
+As of 2019, most of New York’s direct care workforce earns the state’s $15 hourly minimum wage and has the option for paid leave insurance coverage through the new state plan.
 But across the country, the picture looks very different for a majority of direct care workers.
 Nationwide, home care workers averaged just $11.03/hour and nursing assistants $12.84/hour in 2017—wages that make it nearly impossible to afford unpaid time out of the workforce.

 In our work providing technical assistance to home care employers, PHI has observed that—with unpaid leave as their only option—some workers end up leaving their jobs when they give birth or are met with an emergent need to care for a family member.
 One New York employer reported to us that, prior to the implementation of Paid Family Leave, family caregiving responsibilities accounted for one quarter of the reasons home health aides gave when resigning.
 If some of this turnover can be prevented through access to paid leave, it may help stem the growing workforce shortage in direct care.